A professional photographer photographing a beautifully staged South African home interior with large windows and polished wooden floors

 Why isn't my property listing getting enquiries?

-Low enquiry volumes usually come down to one of three problems: poor photography, a weak headline, or a price that doesn't match what the market expects.
-South African buyers search on Property24 and Private Property where dozens of listings compete side by side.
-If your lead photo is dark or shows a cluttered room, buyers scroll past within seconds.
-A headline that states only the basics - '3-bed house in Boksburg', won't hold attention.
-And a property listed even 5 to 8 percent above comparable recent sales in your suburb will often sit for weeks without serious enquiries.
-Before assuming the marketing is the problem, check your price against actual transfer records from the past 90 days.
+Low enquiry volumes usually come down to one of three problems: poor photography, a weak headline, or a price that does not match what the market expects.
+South African buyers search on Property24 and Private Property, where dozens of listings compete side by side on a phone screen.
+If your lead photo is dark or shows a cluttered room, buyers scroll past within seconds and never read the description.
+A headline that states only the basics, such as a three-bedroom house in Boksburg, gives them no reason to stop.
+And a property listed even 5 to 8 percent above comparable recent sales in your suburb will often sit for weeks without serious interest, because informed buyers recognise it as overpriced and wait for the reduction.
+Before assuming the marketing is at fault, check your price against actual transfer records from the past 90 days, then look hard at your first image and headline.
+Fixing those three things resolves the large majority of listings that launch to silence.

 How much should I spend on property photography in South Africa?

-Professional property photography typically costs between R1,500 and R4,500 for a standard residential shoot, depending on property size and the photographer's experience.
-For a property selling at R2m or above, this is a minor cost relative to what's at stake.
-Studies from international property markets consistently show that listings with professional photography sell faster and attract higher offers than those using smartphone images.
-For properties with a garden, a view, or architectural detail, drone photography adds value at an additional R800 to R2,000.
-Luxury homes and coastal properties benefit most from the full package: stills, drone, and a virtual walkthrough.
+Professional property photography typically costs between R1,500 and R4,500 for a standard residential shoot, depending on the property size and the photographer's experience.
+For a home selling at R2m or above, that is a minor cost relative to what is at stake in commission and final price.
+Listings with professional photography consistently sell faster and attract higher offers than those using smartphone images, because the lead photo is what decides whether a buyer stops scrolling.
+For properties with a garden, a view, or architectural detail worth showing, drone photography adds impact at an additional R800 to R2,000.
+Luxury homes and coastal properties benefit most from the full package of stills, drone, and a virtual walkthrough.
+The false economy to avoid is saving a few thousand rand on photography and then losing far more through weeks of extra time on market or a lower eventual offer.
+Treat the photography spend as the first line in your marketing budget.

 Which social media platforms work best for property marketing in South Africa?

-Facebook remains the most effective platform for property marketing in South Africa because it allows targeted paid advertising by location, income bracket, and life stage.
-Facebook Marketplace also generates direct enquiries for residential properties priced under R3m.
-Instagram works well for lifestyle properties and coastal homes where aesthetics drive interest, it's better for brand building than direct leads.
-WhatsApp is increasingly important for follow-up and referral networks.
-LinkedIn has limited use for residential property but works for commercial or corporate relocation audiences.
-Start with Facebook and Instagram, measure your results, and add other platforms once you have a consistent content approach.
+Facebook remains the most effective platform for property marketing in South Africa, because it allows targeted paid advertising by location, income bracket, and life stage.
+Facebook Marketplace also generates direct enquiries for residential properties priced under R3m, where buyer volumes are highest.
+Instagram works well for lifestyle and coastal homes where visuals drive interest, though it is better for brand building than for direct leads.
+WhatsApp has become increasingly important for follow-up and for the referral networks that produce so many South African sales.
+LinkedIn has limited use for residential property but works for commercial listings or corporate relocation audiences.
+The practical approach is to start with Facebook and Instagram, measure which posts and adverts genuinely generate enquiries, and add other channels only once you have a consistent approach that works.
+Social media supports the portals rather than replacing them, so treat it as a way to reach buyers who are not actively searching yet.

 What makes a property listing headline effective?

 An effective headline names a specific benefit or feature the target buyer is searching for.
-Generic headlines like 'family home for sale' don't give buyers a reason to click.
-More specific alternatives perform better: '4-bedroom home with flatlet in Edenvale' or 'sectional title unit near N14 with two covered parking bays' tell the buyer something they can act on.
-South African buyers often search by practical needs: a domestic worker's room, a borehole, solar panels, or proximity to a specific school.
-If your property has one of these, lead with it.
-Keep the headline under 12 words and avoid superlatives buyers have learned to discount.
+Generic headlines like a family home for sale give buyers no reason to click, because they describe almost every listing on the page.
+More specific alternatives perform better: a four-bedroom home with flatlet in Edenvale, or a sectional title unit near the N14 with two covered parking bays, tell the buyer something concrete they can act on.
+South African buyers often search by practical needs, a domestic worker's room, a borehole, solar panels, or proximity to a particular school, so if your property has one of these, lead with it rather than burying it in the body text.
+Keep the headline under about 12 words, put the strongest feature first, and avoid the superlatives that buyers have learned to discount.
+A precise, useful headline does more work than a flattering one, because it filters for the buyers who genuinely want what you are selling.

 How do I research the local property market before setting a listing price?

 Start with a comparative market analysis from a registered estate agent who specialises in your suburb.
-This pulls recent sale prices from the Deeds Office for comparable properties, usually within the past six months.
-Lightstone Property and Private Property both offer online tools showing recent sold prices and suburb price trends.
-Property24 shows active listings and price reductions, which tells you where sellers have been forced to adjust.
-Beyond the data, speak to local agents about what buyers are asking for and what objections come up most.
-A price grounded in actual transfer data rather than aspirational listings will attract serious enquiries from the outset.
+This pulls recent sale prices from the Deeds Office for comparable properties, usually within the past six months, which is the most reliable picture of what buyers are paying.
+Lightstone Property and Private Property both offer online tools showing recent sold prices and suburb price trends that you can use for your own research.
+Property24 shows active listings and price reductions, which tells you where other sellers have been forced to adjust and how much competing stock you face.
+Beyond the data, speak to local agents about what buyers are asking for and which objections come up most often, because that context shapes both your price and your marketing.
+A price grounded in actual transfer data rather than aspirational listings attracts serious enquiries from the outset and spares you the slow, value-eroding path of launching high and cutting the price later.

 Disclaimer: This blog is provided for general information only and does not constitute advice.
 For advice specific to your circumstances, please contact your closest Golden Homes.